dapplets/dapplet-docs/docs/ex01-extra-button.md

 me.label += 1;
 ```

 Let's display a message in the browser alert by clicking on the widget.
-We will also give the opportunity to customize the message text in the dapplet settings in the extension.
+We will also give an opportunity to customize the message text in the extension’s dapplet settings.

 The dapplet settings are as follows: